Serves 2 as a light meal.

 - Prep time: 15min

 - Difficulty: Basic

-This recipe makes more vinaigrette than you will need, so store the leftovers in your refrigerator and use for other salads.
-Serve this salad as a really light and refreshing meal or a side salad.
-It goes so well with some simple grilled chicken and couscous.
+This recipe yields more vinaigrette than you’ll need, so keep the extras in the fridge and use them on other salads.
+Serve this salad as a light and refreshing main course or as a side salad.
+It pairs perfectly with grilled chicken and couscous.

 For the beet greens salad.